stepper-motor/stepper_motor/docs/MANUAL.md

 * For any one Journey, only one Fiber/Thread/Process may be performing a step on it
 * For any one Journey, only one step can be executing at any given time
+* For any `hero`, multiple different Journeys may exist and be in different stages of completion

 The `step` blocks get executed in the context of the `Journey` model instance.
 This is done so that you can define helper methods in the `Journey` subclass, and make good use of them.
 A Journey links to just one record - the `hero`.